MoseyQAQ/moseyqaq.github.io/_posts/2025-04-17-ase-abacus-neb.md

 > ABACUS currently does not have built-in NEB calculation capability and can only perform NEB calculations by invoking ABACUS through ASE (Atomic Simulation Environment, a Python library).

-> Note: I copy many things form ATST-Tools directly.
-Its Github Repo: https://github.com/QuantumMisaka/ATST-Tools .
+> Note: I copy many things form [ATST-Tools](https://github.com/QuantumMisaka/ATST-Tools) directly.
 This post is only for archiving.

-> All files in this document can be downloaded from: https://moseyqaq.github.io/assets/archive/abacus-neb.zip
+> All files in this document can be downloaded from [here](https://moseyqaq.github.io/assets/archive/abacus-neb.zip)

 ## 1. Install ASE-ABACUS Interface